 The flight over L’Epine in Noirmoutier Island, France (Figure 7) was conducted near a dike, which crossed the northern part of the site from west to east.
-Alongside this dike, brown algae for the order Fucales (Fucus spp., Ascophyllum nodosum) were attached to sparse rocks and stranded green algae (Ulva spp.) could be observed Despite the high mixture between Chlorophyceae and Magnoliopsida these two classes were correctly discriminated by the classifier.
+Alongside this dike, brown algae of the order Fucales (Fucus spp., Ascophyllum nodosum) were attached to sparse rocks and stranded green algae (Ulva spp.) could be observed.
+Despite the high mixture between Chlorophyceae and Magnoliopsida these two classes were correctly discriminated by the classifier.